N$^3$LO+N$^3$LL QCD improved Higgs pair cross sections: Results

 Except the so-called ``finite top (FT)" approximation~\cite{Maltoni:2014eza,Grazzini:2018bsd}, which requires additional work that is beyond the scope of our paper, it is arguable that $\NkLONkLLtimesNLOmt$ (and $\NkLOtimesNLOmt$) is the best combination among those presented in section 3 of ref.~\cite{Chen:2019fhs}.
 Therefore, we refrain ourselves from presenting our results in various combination schemes here, but instead just show $\NkLONkLLtimesNLOmt$ and $\NkLOtimesNLOmt$.
 For $\NLOmt$ and $\NkLOtimesNLOmt$, the results are essentially identical to ref.~\cite{Chen:2019fhs} except that we use 7-point scale variations in the current paper, while 9-point scale variations have been adopted in ref.~\cite{Chen:2019fhs}.
 The cross section in each scale choice is evaluated following eq.(3.4) in ref.~\cite{Chen:2019fhs}.
 In other words, the relative scale errors in $\NkLONkLLtimesNLOmt$ and $\NkLOtimesNLOmt$ are identical to those in N$^k$LO+N$^k$LL and N$^k$LO in the infinite top quark mass approximation.
 Though we have only taken into account $\NLOmt$, we want to emphasize that the most advanced theoretical predictions can be easily obtained from our calculation even after the full $m_t$ dependent NNLO result was available.
 In particular, we suggest the current recommendation values proposed by the LHC Higgs Cross Section Working Group~\cite{DiMicco:2019ngk} can be improved with our results.

 The total cross sections after including $\NLOmt$ are listed in table~\ref{Tab:fullMt_inc} at the $4$ center-of-mass energies $\sqrt{s}=13,14,27$ and $100$ TeV.
+The results are obtained after applying eq.\eqref{NkLO-fullmt} to the total cross sections at NNLO+NNLL, N$^3$LO and N$^3$LO+N$^3$LL respectively.
 In the table, we show the original $\NLOmt$ results without any further improvement too.
 The residual scale uncertainties range from 10\% to 15\%.
 There is another source of big theoretical uncertainties due to the top-quark mass scheme and the scale arbitrariness in the $\overline{\rm MS}$ top quark mass that we have not yet quoted in the table, because such uncertainties are not expected to be reduced in our calculation with the infinite top quark mass approximation.
 In the inclusive total cross sections, these uncertainties are amount to $+4\%,-18\%$ at the above four energies~\cite{Baglio:2018lrj,Baglio:2020ini}.
 In the following, we will only focus on the conventional renormalisation and factorisation scale uncertainties.
 In the $\ResNbTwo$ resummation scheme, $\NNLONNLLtimesNLOmt$ enhances the central values of the $\NLOmt$ cross sections by around $20\%$, while the scale uncertainties have been reduced to $\sim \pm3\%$.
 Meanwhile, $\NtLOtimesNLOmt$ increases the $\NLOmt$ cross sections by a similar amount, but reduces the relative scale uncertainties to $-0.5\%,+2.5\%$, being very asymmetric and almost a factor $2$ smaller than $\NNLONNLLtimesNLOmt$.
 Our most advanced predictions $\NtLONtLLtimesNLOmt$ shrink such uncertainties by another factor of two, reaching to the sub-percent level.
 Our best predictions for the di-Higgs cross sections are $33.47, 39.60,151.9,1335$ fb at $\sqrt{s}=13,14,27,100$ TeV.
 We want to stress that though the central values of $\NNLONNLLtimesNLOmt$ are very close to $\NtLONtLLtimesNLOmt$, such a conclusion will alter if one chooses either $\ResNOne$ or $\ResNbOne$ resummation schemes.